Legal Services Industry in Hong Kong

 As a member of the WTO, China has improved market access conditions for foreign firms to the mainland's legal sector.
 In addition, the liberalisation measures adopted under CEPA have also enhanced the access of Hong Kong’s legal sector to the mainland market.

-Yet, CEPA allows Hong Kong residents with Chinese citizenship to sit the mainland’s National Judicial Examinations.
+Yet, CEPA allows Hong Kong residents with Chinese citizenship to sit the mainland’s National Unified Legal Professional Qualification Examination (formerly known as the National Judicial Examinations).
 Hong Kong legal practitioners, who have passed the examinations and obtained the required internship, intensive training and assessment, are allowed to engage in non-litigation legal work in mainland law firms.
-In 2017, 572 Hong Kong residents took the National Judicial Examinations and 58 of them passed.
+In 2018, 602 Hong Kong residents took the National Unified Legal Professional Qualification Examination and 108 of them passed.

 After ten annual Supplements to keep widening and broadening the liberalisation measures in favour of HKSS, Hong Kong and the mainland entered into a subsidiary agreement under CEPA in 2014 to achieve basic liberalisation of trade in service trade in Guangdong.
 This was then followed in November 2015 by the Agreement on Trade in Services (ATIS) to extend the coverage of the 2014 agreement from Guangdong to the rest of the mainland.
 Unlike the Supplements which adopted a positive-list approach to introducing liberalisation measures, the two latest CEPA agreements adopt a hybrid approach to granting preferential access to Hong Kong using both positive and negative lists.
 For example, Hong Kong residents who have acquired mainland lawyer qualifications or legal professional qualifications and hold a mainland lawyer’s practice certificate are allowed under ATIS to engage in activities as agents in civil litigation cases relating to Hong Kong in the capacity of mainland lawyers on the mainland from mid-2016.
 This measure was first suggested as a positive-list item under consideration when Supplement VIII was released, and was then implemented in Guangdong in 2015.
 Details of the preferential access concerning the legal services sector can be found at Trade and Industry Department (TID) website.

-Hong Kong and the Chinese mainland inked two new agreements on 28 June 2017, namely the Investment Agreement and the Economic Technical Cooperation Agreement (Ecotech Agreement) to further facilitate trade and investment between the two.
+Hong Kong and Mainland China inked two new agreements on 28 June 2017, namely the Investment Agreement and the Economic Technical Cooperation Agreement (Ecotech Agreement) to further facilitate trade and investment between the two.
 The Ecotech Agreement has three major highlights:

 - Legal Services